-This skillet pork chop with a savory pear pan sauce is as simple as it is delicious.
+Skillet pork chops with a savory pear pan sauce that are simple as they are delicious.
 In partnership with Wolf, we’re sharing the recipe and some everyday ways to reclaim the kitchen.
+Jump to recipe.

 When the folks at Wolf invited me to help spread the word about its Reclaim the Kitchen initiative, they probably thought I’d be a good ambassador and likely didn’t imagine that I was also the target audience.
 The fact is that I cook, photograph, write about, and eat most of the dishes on the blog during the day.
 But, by nightfall, I’m often left scrambling to come up with dinner.